WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-in-text.md

 # Code in text

 In text content, use monospace code font to highlight and distinguish code content from standard text.
-To use code font in HTML, use the `<code>` element.
+To express code font in HTML, use the `<code>` element.
 In Markdown, use backticks (``` ` ```) for code font.

 This page explains about formatting code in standard text sentences.
 For more information on other code-related documentation, see [Code samples](), [Placeholders](), and [Command line interface syntax]().

 ## Items to put in code font

-Use monospace code font while expressing the following items which include but are not limited to:
+Use monospace code font while expressing the following items, which include but are not limited to:
--
+-  Attribute names and values.
+Class names.
+Command-line utility names.
+Data types.
+Defined (constant) values for an element or attribute.
+DNS record types.
+Enum (enumerator) names.
+Environment variable names.
+Element names (XML and HTML).
+Place angle brackets (<>) around the element name; you may have to escape the angle brackets to make them appear in the document.
+Filenames, filename extensions (if used), and paths.
+Folders and directories.
+HTTP verbs.
+HTTP status codes.
+HTTP content-type values.
+Language keywords.
+Method and function names.
+Namespace aliases.
+Placeholder variables.
+Query parameter names and values.
+Text input.

 ## Method names